felipebmaia/DatathONS-2022/README.md

 <img src="https://user-images.githubusercontent.com/95922808/180620534-c15dc57a-2630-4a6b-972a-7c5394d7724c.jpeg" width="400px" />
 </div>

-### Analysis of the Load X Temperature relationship in the State of São Paulo
+### Analysis of the Load X Temperature relationship in the State of São Paulo.

+### The objective of the project was to analyze different regions of the State of São Paulo and establish a more appropriate relationship between global load and temperature.
+Develop a predictive model based on temperatures and electrical loads and Improve the assertiveness of Electric Load forecasts for the next day.

 This repository presents the files generated in the ONS Data Science Hackathon.

 DATA: